Tuplanolla/bmm/README.md

 Particle speed distribution could be calculated and then partitioned into slow and fast regions.
 Only the slow region would participate in the linked cell algorithm.
+This did not work due to nonlocality: transfer of kinetic energy quickly changed the distribution.

+#### Pair Symmetry

+Forces between pairs could be worked out asymmetrically, which would cut the Moore neighborhood sizes and iterations into half.
+However this would prevent one from not having to build neighbor lists and short-circuiting interaction calculations for fixed particles.

+#### Simulation Stages

+First particles are placed randomly without overlapping until enough consecutive failures happen.
+Then gravity is applied and the simulation is run until energy reaches a low point.
+The process is repeated until failures happen immediately.
+This introduces a statistical size bias, which has to be taken into account.
+The time step may be varied (from large to small here) as long as it produces a stable simulation.

+Beams are formed by building the convex hull of the particle point set and adding and flipping vertices until we run out.
+This is basically Delaunay triangulation with length constraints.

 [cfdem]: http://www.cfdem.com/
 [liggghts]: https://github.com/CFDEMproject/LIGGGHTS-PUBLIC